Find your next destination

 Saint Louis is located close to the estuary of the Senegal River and was an important outpost during the French colonial period.

-Spices, slaves, gold, arabic gum were transported along the Senegal River; the permanent presence of European merchants on the banks of the river and in the Saint Louis area was constant even before the colonial era itself.
+Spices, slaves, gold, Arabic gum were transported along the Senegal River; the permanent presence of European merchants on the banks of the river and in the Saint Louis area was constant even before the colonial era itself.

 The town was built on two large islands that are located between the river and the ocean, this location is characterized by an optimal climate, in fact Saint Louis is always windy.